What is executive function coaching?

 Is there a certain age or maturity level at which EF coaching is most effective?

 When schools become departmentalized — meaning that there isn’t one central classroom where most learning takes place — students’ EF challenges are most visible as there are increased demands and expectations of independence.
 Typically, this happens at most schools in sixth grade.
 At that point, students with EF deficits tend to underperform or their academic demands can be a catalyst for other issues, such as anxiety and depression.
-Failing to meet some or all of their daily expectations creates a vicious cycle of children and teens feeling badly about themselves and their capabilities.
+Failing to meet some or all of their daily expectations creates a vicious cycle of children and teens feeling badly about themselves and their abilities to succeed in school.

 How often do coaching sessions take place?

-We typically start with twice a week to get students into a routine.
-We find that if sessions occur once a week, too much time elapses in between sessions.
-If a student is already feeling overwhelmed with services and other activities, we can start once a week, with the understanding that it may be necessary to bump up the frequency to twice a week to be effective.
+At MAIA, we typically start with twice a week to get students into a routine.
+We find that if sessions occur once a week, too much time elapses in between sessions and new routines are less likely to be implemented.
+If a student is already feeling overwhelmed with services and other activities, we can start once a week with the understanding that it may be necessary to bump up the frequency to twice a week to be effective.

 Why a coach vs a tutor?